-A constantly running toilet is a common problem in many homes, not to mention a major annoyance and detractor from your home’s energy efficiency.
+A constantly running toilet is a common problem in many homes, not to mention a major annoyance and a significant waster of fresh water.
 Fortunately, addressing this issue is simple and will help you reduce your water usage.
-Learn how to troubleshoot and fix the cause of your leaks
+Start with a simple lesson on toilet mechanics.

-- When you press the handle, a chain lifts a flap that allows the water in your tank to flow into the bowl.
-As the water drains, the flapper drops and closes the opening to begin the refill cycle.
+- When you press the handle, a chain lifts a flap (called a flapper) that allows the water in your tank to flow into the bowl.
+As the tank empties, the flapper drops and closes the opening to begin the refill cycle.

-- A large plastic float drops as the water flows into the bowl.
-Your float is connected to a float valve that opens when the float is down and closes when the tank is full and the float is up.
+- A large plastic float drops as the water empties out of the tank.
+The float is connected to a float valve that opens when the float is down and closes when the tank is full and the float is up.

 Your toilet’s flapper is a plastic or rubber cap that keeps water in your tank.
 Over time, your flapper can become brittle and create a faulty seal.
 If your tank doesn’t refill or hold water, it’s likely due to a sub-par flapper.
 Here’s how to troubleshoot your flapper:

-- Check for Alignment: Your flapper can become dislodged and cause leaks.
+- Check for alignment.
+Flappers can become dislodged and cause leaks.
 Make sure your flapper is seated directly over the drain.

 Your fill valve controls the flow of water into your toilet’s tank.
-A broken valve will cause a consistent flow of water, which will lead to constant refill cycles.
+A broken valve may fail to shut off or may shut off inconsistently, leading to non-stop or unintended refill cycles.
 Submerged float valves are the most common sign of a faulty fill valve.
 Because fill valves are inexpensive and easy to replace, it's better to replace an old fill valve than to attempt a repair.

-- Install Your New Valve: Adjust the height of your new valve to meet the size of your tank.
-It’s a good idea to keep your fill valve one inch below the tank’s edge.
-Insert the threaded end of the valve into the base of the tank and tighten the locking nut by hand.
-Use pliers to turn your nut until you create a watertight seal, but be careful not to over-tighten.
+- Adjust the height of the new valve to fit the height of the tank, following the manufacturer's directions.
+Insert the threaded end of the valve into the hole in the tank, and secure it with the locking nut, tightening by hand.
+Use pliers to turn the nut a bit further to create a watertight seal, but be careful not to over-tighten.

-- Reattach Your Supply Lines: Re-attach your water supply line to the fill valve and tighten it snugly (not too tight) with pliers.
+- Attach the supply hose to the fill valve and tighten it snugly (not too tight) with pliers.
 Clip the valve's refill hose onto the top of the overflow tube so the hose points down into the tube.
 Avoid placing the tube below your water line.
 This will lead to constant refilling.
-Most kits come with a clip or angle adapter that will ensure your tube is at the right angle.
+Most valves come with a clip or angle adapter that ensures the tube is at the right angle.